TOP

 Parameters:

-Let you have a table with the start and end dates of the calculation period (for example, the start and end of the week, month, quarter, year, etc.), as well as other necessary parameters.
-You only need to enter the formula WORKHOURS, and LibreOffice Calc will automatically calculate the number of working hours:
+Suppose you have a table with start and end dates of the calculation period (for example, the beginning and end of the week, month, quarter, year, etc.), as well as other necessary parameters.
+You just need to enter the WORKHOURS formula, and Excel (Calc) will automatically calculate the number of working hours:

 =WORKHOURS(StartDate; EndDate; StartTime; EndTime; Weekend; Holidays; WorkingDaysOff)

-You can use the WORKHOURS() function by installing the extension "YLC_Utilities.oxt" .
+You can use the function WORKHOURS() by installing the extension YLC Utilities.

-After that, this function will be available in all files that will be opened in LibreOffice Calc.
+After this, this function will be available in all files that will be opened in Excel (LibreOffice Calc).